Digital Radio Mondiale: Status

 The technical standard is available free-of-charge from the ETSI, and the ITU has approved its use in most of the world.
 Approval for ITU region 2 is pending amendments to existing international agreements.
 The inaugural broadcast took place on June 16, 2003, in Geneva, Switzerland, at the ITU's World Radio Conference.

 Current broadcasters include Akashvani (formerly All India Radio), BBC World Service, funklust (formerly known as BitXpress), Radio Exterior de España, Radio New Zealand International, Vatican Radio, Radio Romania International and Radio Kuwait.

-Until now DRM receivers have typically used a personal computer.
-A few manufacturers have introduced DRM receivers which have thus far remained niche products due to limited choice of broadcasts.
-It is expected that the transition of national broadcasters to digital services on DRM, notably All India Radio, will stimulate the production of a new generation of affordable, and efficient receivers.
+Until now, DRM receivers have typically used a personal computer.
+Some manufacturers have introduced standalone DRM receivers, although these have remained niche products due to the limited availability of broadcasts.
+The transition of national broadcasters to DRM-based digital services, including All India Radio, is expected to influence the development of additional receiver models.

 Chengdu NewStar Electronics is offering the DR111 from May 2012 on which meets the minimum requirements for DRM receivers specified by the DRM consortium and is sold worldwide.

 The General Overseas Service of Akashvani broadcasts daily in DRM to Western Europe on 9.95 MHz at 17:45 to 22:30 UTC.
 All India Radio is in the process of replacing and refurbishing many of its domestic AM transmitters with DRM.
 The project which began in 2012 is scheduled to complete during 2015.

-The British Broadcasting Corporation BBC has trialled the technology in the United Kingdom by broadcasting BBC Radio Devon in the Plymouth area in the MF band.
+The British Broadcasting Corporation (BBC) has trialled the technology in the United Kingdom by broadcasting BBC Radio Devon in the Plymouth area in the MF band.
 The trial lasted for a year (April 2007 – April 2008).

 The BBC also trialed DRM+ in the FM band in 2010 from the Craigkelly transmitting station in Fife, Scotland, over an area which included the city of Edinburgh.
 In this trial, a 10 kW (ERP) FM transmitter was replaced with a 1 kW DRM+ transmitter in two different modes, and coverage compared with FM.
 Digital Radio Mondiale was included in the 2007 Ofcom consultation on the future of radio in the United Kingdom for the AM medium wave band.

 RTÉ has also run single and multiple programme overnight tests during a similar period on the 252 kHz LW transmitter in Trim, County Meath, Ireland which was upgraded to support DRM after Atlantic 252 closed.